 Step 3: Wheel referencing

 You may plan to use your old wheel as a basis before buying a new set.
 With that, you can revise the process by removing one roller first and detach the rest after buying your replacement wheelset.
 Bring the sample wheel to the store and let the personnel assist you in finding the ones you need.

 Also, you may ask them to attach the bearings to your new wheels so the process will be more convenient for you.

 Step 4: Cleaning

 One of the best ways to preserve your skateboard and its parts is by keeping them clean.
 You need not wash them or apply chemical solutions as these can only degrade the quality of your board’s components.

 Begin by cleaning the trucks.
 Knowing how to dismantle and assemble a skateboard truck is a plus but not a necessity.
 However, knowing this skill will help you slow down rust build-up on the pins, nuts, and other parts as you clean them.
-You can use a damp cloth to wipe off the dirt from your rides and dust from stocking.
+You can use a damp cloth to wipe off the dirt from your rides and dust from stockings.

 Step 5: Installing the replacement skateboard wheels

-Suppose the wheels are now complete with the bearings, now you can install them to the trucks.
+Suppose the wheels are now complete with the bearings; now you can install them to the trucks.
 With the skateboard in the same position, place one roller on the truck’s spoke.
 Then put the nut after the wheel.
 Use the T-tool or hand wrench to tighten the nuts.
 Repeat the process with the rest of your wheels.